kubernetes-sigs/scheduler-plugins/pkg/mycrossnodepreemption/README.md

 ## TODOs

 - Test that deleted controller-owned pods (ReplicaSets) aren't created after we have recreated them.
+- Add a diff in python code, so only needed changes are sent to plugin.
 - Check that the scheduler runs the plan correctly.
 - Add a script to deploy many high priority pods.
 - Maybe consider to not do a fully optimal placement only such so the pending pod can be scheduled.
 Otherwise, think about what it gives in the long run to optimize all nodes.